Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/elevation-1/build-2.typ

     == Troubleshooting
     Climb:
     - We first test how well the robot was able to clamp itself to the elevation bar.
-    - So far the robot had some difficulties getting the initiate grip on the elevation bar
+    - So far the robot had some difficulties getting the intial grip on the elevation bar
       - We gave it additional help for the hang mechanism to grip onto the elevation bar

     Tier: